Discrimination & Harassment

 Although the broadest and most important anti-discrimination law for employees in California is the Fair Employment and Housing Act (FEHA), there are other laws that offer protection against workplace discrimination and harassment in the state, including those that prohibit immigration-based discrimination, language discrimination, political discrimination or discrimination against victims of crimes.
 Hiring attorneys who are experienced in this field of law is crucial to understanding your rights and getting the compensation you are entitled to.

-How Discrimination Lawyers Identify Harassment in the Workplace
+How Discrimination and Harassment Lawyers Identify Harassment in the Workplace

 What Actions are Considered Unlawful Workplace Discrimination and Harassment?